 The overall objective of this study is to explore and analyze the factors affecting climatic risks, vulnerabilities and climate change adaptation especially focusing on agriculture sector at the national and local level in Nepal.
 The specific objectives are review and analysis of climate policies/plans and strategies at national and local levels; analysis of climate risks and vulnerabilities at local level, analysis of needs and priorities for climate adaptation, analysis of perceptions and factors of climate adaptation at the household and community levels.
 Both qualitative and quantitative data and methodologies are combined, as appropriate in this study.
-The study has been concentrated in Madi valley of Chitwan district and Deukhuri valley of Dang district in Central and Western Development regions of Nepal respectively.
+The study has been concentrated in Madi valley of Chitwan district and Deukhuri valley of Dang district in Central and Western Tarai of Nepal respectively.
 The districts were selected based on national vulnerability index carried out by the government whereas the specific study locations within the districts were selected in consultation with the local partners, stakeholders and review of district and municipality reports.
-Finally, the Ward Numbers 4, 5 and 6 of Madi Municipality, Chitwan district and Sisahaniya and Gadhawa rural municipalities in Deukhuri valley, Dang district were selected for the study at the local level, especially for focus group discussions (FGDs) and participatory researches, household surveys, key informant interviews (KII).
-The national level survey was done via online questionnaire survey applying the Delphi research technique.
+Finally, the ward Numbers 4, 5 and 6 of

+Madi Municipality, Chitwan district (used to be Baghauda VDC in the past) and Sisahaniya and Gadhawa rural municipalities in Deukhuri valley, Dang district were selected for the study, especially for focus group discussions (FGDs) and participatory researches, household surveys, key informant interviews (KII).
+The national level survey was done via online questionnaire survey applying the delphi research technique.
+The review was carried out and will continue throughout the study from conceptualization to the final printing of the dissertation.
 The key findings of the study can be summarized based on the specific chapters.
-The first chapter deals with the background, problem statements, rationale of study, conceptual framework, research questions/assumptions, objectives and review of previous researches, brief methodologies and major outcomes of the study.
+The first chapter deals with the background, problem statements, rationale of study, conceptual framework, research questions/assumptions, objectives and review of previous researches, brief methodologies and major expected outcomes.
 The second chapter covers the review of climate policies, adaptation practices, perceptions and roles of local institutions.
-The review of climate policies specifically revealed mainly National Adaptation Programme of Action (NAPA-2010), national climate policy (2011 & 2019), Local Adaptation Plan of Action (LAPA-2011) and National Adaptation Plans (NAP) as climate adaptation related policies in Nepal.
+The review of climate policies specifically revealed mainly National Adaptation Programme of Action (NAPA-2010), national climate policy (2011 & 2019), Local Adaptation Plan of Action (LAPA-2011) and National Adaptation Plans (NAP) as adaptation related policies/plans in Nepal.
 This chapter basically analyzes the adaptation practices in 5 different categories - mobility, storage, diversification, communal pooling and market exchange.
 Most of the adaptation practices in agriculture in Nepal can be incorporated in these categories.
 Different institutions (public, private and civic) have specific roles in these categories of adaptation practices.
-Itis also revealed that multiple factors such as policy, socio-economic, physical, natural & institutional factors directly or indirectly associated with the adaptation practices and perceptions.
+It is also revealed that multiple factors such as policy, socio-economic, physical, natural and institutional factors directly or indirectly associated with these adaptation practices and perceptions.